Finance is the universal language of business. Every business decision in every department has a financial component to it.

 Whether a financial transaction is included on a report is based on the timing of that transaction.
 And naturally including or excluding transactions can have a significant impact on numbers.

 The first report to discuss is the earnings statement, which is sometimes called the net income statement or the profit and loss statement (P&L).
+The earnings statement focuses on profits that have been earned.

 As I already mentioned, there is a time period for each financial report.
 The earnings statement covers a specified period, such as a quarter or a year.
 All the transactions that happened in that period are shown on that report.